lugosieben/discordbotmaker/usage-examples.md

 const Botmaker = require('discord-botmaker'); // Import the package
 const client = new Botmaker.Bot({ // Creates an bot instance
-    token: 'my-token-here', // Put your bot token here })
+    token: 'my-token-here', // Put your bot token here
+    prefix: '!' // Put your bot prefix here (How every command starts) })
 ```
 #### Options:
-`token` Required, Login in your Bot\
+`token` Required, Login in your Bot
+`prefix` Required, Prefix for your Bot Commands
 `DisableMessageNotifications` Optional, disables the default message notifications in terminal.
-Alias: `dmn`
+Alias: `dmn`, `DisableMessageNotis`

 ## Do something at a message event